 I am a huge fan of chestnuts.
 As soon as autumn starts, I go to the local forests to look for chestnut trees and their beautiful nuts.
 It requires some effort to get the chestnuts out of their spiny husks, which is best done between the shoes on your feet, but the effort will be worthwhile.
 Don’t worry though, you won’t have to climb any trees.
 You will find the nuts scattered all over the ground.
 If you don’t have chestnut trees nearby, no worries, they are available for purchase in most supermarkets.

 Chestnuts are a very versatile ingredient in the kitchen.
 They can be boiled, roasted, ground into flour, used in both savoury and sweet dishes and some chestnuts can even be delicious when eaten raw.
 However, I would not recommend eating them raw since it can make some people ill, so be careful doing so.
+Be sure to try this cauliflower and chestnut soup or chestnut soup with mushrooms.

 Which chestnuts are used for roasting?